kawu/nerf/README.md

     nerf train train.nes --polimorf PoliMorf-0.6.1.tab

 Named entity recognition
 ========================

 To annotate the `input.txt` data file using the trained `model.bin` model, run:

-    nerf ner model.bin input.txt
+    nerf ner model.bin < input.txt

-Anotated data will be printed to `stdout`.
-Remember that each sentence in the input file should be in a separate line.
+Annotated data will be printed to `stdout`.
+Data formats currently supported within the NER mode has been described above.
+Run `nerf ner --help` to learn more about the additional NER arguments.